 I walked down the hallway and began to see the children.
 There was quiet, eager chatter creating a hum and the children were beaming.
 There was a glow.

 I made it to my student and he had not yet had his turn to go receive his new shoes.
 I rescheduled.

 As I left the building and the overflowing joy behind, I spoke to God in the quiet parking lot.
 I told Him, somebody needs to do that in Pelion.

 That song wasn't playing on the radio often anymore.
-I heard it at least 5 times in the next 3 hours.
-Then I got home and prayed about it.
+BUT that day...that day, I heard it at least 5 times in the next 3 hours.
+Then I ended my workday and arrived home.
+I continued prayed about the shoes.
 I made a deal with God because again...that is just what you do!
 I said, "If the principal agrees and if my church backs me, I will do it."
 Well, God...

 Read more of our story here.

 SOLE Stepping is all about the socks and the shoes: hundreds of shoes and thousands of shoes!
 SOLE Stepping provides new socks and shoes to our sponsored elementary schools with a purpose of inclusion.
 If you attend one of our schools, we want YOU to have a pair of shoes!
 Without a doubt, we want our children to wear appropriate shoes for school and the weather.
 We want our children to wear correctly sized shoes, so their growing feet are well protected.
 We want our children to be comfortable.
 We want our children to run, jump, and play.